Alexander-Stewart/astro-sonify/README.md

 07/27/18: Finished adding triggers to where as you move along surface of super nova, different drums play as you are near certain areas/features.

 07/30/18: Finished redoing one of the original Movement system, but may create a variation that makes more sense in the context of how the sound is implemented right now.

+07/31/18: Updated the finished original MS to make more sense with the audio system in place, and started on recreating another movement system to make more sense.
+Also started to look into more ways to make sounds distinguishable through Chuck.